 Whatever the reason(s) there has never been a better time to take advantage of a zoom town and start a new challenge or adventure of your own.

 There are all sorts of lifestyles you can enjoy in the United States.
-With remote work on the rise (and set to increase in 2022) there are plenty of different incentives now in place to invite remote workers and expats to live in a new state.
-Here are some of our top picks on the best US states will pay you to move there in 2022:
+With remote work on the rise there are plenty of different incentives now in place to invite remote workers and expats to live in a new state.
+Here are some of our top picks on the best US states will pay you to move there in 2023:

-- Minnesota – $2,500 for moving expenses, free coworking space & more
+- Minnesota – US$2,500 for moving expenses, free coworking space & more

-- Kansas – Up to $15,000 if part of the Choose Topeka scheme
+- Kansas – Up to US$15,000 if part of the Choose Topeka scheme

 - Tennessee – Various relocation support packages (for programmers only)

-The southern US state of Oklahoma (just north of Texas) has a monopoly on some of America’s best natural beauty and is also home to many enterprising businesses.
+The southern US state of Oklahoma (just north of Texas) is one of the states that will pay you to move there; it has a monopoly on some of America’s best natural beauty and is also home to many enterprising businesses.
 If you want to experience these things first-hand, you can get paid for the pleasure.
-By becoming a remote worker in Oklahoma’s second city, Tulsa, you could receive a grant of up to $10,000.
+By becoming a remote worker in Oklahoma’s second city, Tulsa, you could receive a grant of up to US$10,000.

 Tulsa Remote is on the hunt for digital nomads who are eligible to bring their remote work to the city.
 In return, they offer free desk space, networking events and – most importantly – $10,000 either as a cash lump sum to put towards a new home or as a monthly stipend to help you while you’re getting set up.